 3. Probiotics Improve Digestion

 Ever experience digestive issues?
 Most people do, and chances are, you aren’t exempt from this unsettling experience.
 All of us can benefit from supplementing with probiotics to improve poor digestion.
-Probiotics are great at maintaining the proper pH levels within your body for optimal digestion while also helping to break down foods so they can be absorbed into the rest of the body [R].
+A health benefit of probiotics is that they are great at maintaining the proper pH levels within your body for optimal digestion while also helping to break down foods so they can be absorbed into the rest of the body [R].

 RELATED ARTICLE How Probiotics Can Restore Your Digestive Health